Criteria Corp

 Day 4: Full mock and rest

-Take one full 40-item Emotify-style practice test at real timing.
-Review the items where your answer disagreed with the expert consensus, especially on Branch 4.
+Take one full Emotify-style practice sequence across all three games at real timing.
+Review the items where your answer disagreed with the expert consensus, especially on the Emotions in Action scenarios.
 Then rest.
-Emotify is not a test you can cram, but a fresh and calm mental state on test day improves Branch 1 accuracy measurably.
+Emotify is not a test you can cram, but a fresh and calm mental state on test day improves Matching Faces accuracy measurably.

 Three Emotify mistakes that produce low EI scores